Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

-Recent advances in our understanding of $\Sigma$ excited states have been driven largely by multi-channel analyses of $\bar{K}N$ scattering data~\cite{Zhang:2013sva,Sarantsev:2019xxm}.
+by multi-channel analyses of $\bar{K}N$ scattering data~\cite{Zhang:2013sva,Sarantsev:2019xxm}.
 Nevertheless, several predicted $\Sigma$ resonances remain unobserved compared to theoretical expectations~\cite{Menapara:2024wpb}.
-With the world’s largest data samples of $J/\psi$ and $\psi(3686)$ events, the BESIII experiment offers a unique opportunity to systematically investigate these missing $\Sigma$ states.
+With the world's largest data samples of

+$J/\psi$ and $\psi(3686)$ events, the BESIII experiment offers a unique opportunity to systematically investigate these missing $\Sigma$ states.

 In the study of $\Sigma$ baryons, the BESIII collaboration analyzed the decay $\psi(3686)\to\bar{p}K^+\Sigma^0$~\cite{BESIII:2026glf}, and identified a new excited $\Sigma$ state, $\Sigma(2330)$, with a statistical significance of $11.9\sigma$ in the $M_{\bar{p}K^+}$ distribution, as illustrated in Fig.~\ref{fig:pksp_m}.
 The measured mass and width are $(2334.7\pm7.9\pm16.0)~\mathrm{MeV}/c^2$ and $(206.3\pm9.5\pm18.4)~\mathrm{MeV}$, respectively, where the first uncertainty is statistical and the second systematic.
 The spin-parity assignment for $\Sigma(2330)$ favors $3/2^-$.
 No known resonance in the PDG~\cite{ParticleDataGroup:2024cfk} corresponds to both its mass and width.
 A recent theoretical prediction~\cite{Menapara:2024wpb} attributes excited $\Sigma$ states near $2.33~\mathrm{GeV}/c^2$ to the 1F family.
 Our result is consistent with the predicted 1F$(3/2^-)$ state within $5~\mathrm{MeV}/c^2$.
-Alternative spin-parity assignments of $3/2^+$ and $5/2^-$ yield significances of $10.7\sigma$ and $11.0\sigma$, respectively—values very close to that of the nominal $3/2^-$ hypothesis.
+Alternative spin-parity assignments of $3/2^+$ and $5/2^-$ yield significances of $10.7\sigma$ and $11.0\sigma$, respectively-values very close to that of the nominal $3/2^-$ hypothesis.
 Due to limited statistics and the proximity of the $\Sigma(2330)$ mass to the phase-space threshold, the current data cannot definitively discriminate among these possibilities.
-Further studies with larger datasets and additional decay channels will be necessary to unambiguously determine the quantum numbers of $\Sigma(2330)$.
+Further studies with larger datasets and additional decay channels will be necessary to unam-

+biguously determine the quantum numbers of $\Sigma(2330)$.
 Furthermore, spin-parity analyses were carried out for the one-star states $\Sigma(2010)$ and $\Sigma(2110)$.
 The results support $J^P=3/2^-$ and $J^P=1/2^-$, respectively, in agreement with the assignments given by the PDG~\cite{ParticleDataGroup:2024cfk}.

 In the analyses of $J/\psi \to \Sigma^{\mp} \bar{\Lambda} \pi^{\pm}$~\cite{BESIII:2023syz} and $\psi(3686) \to \Lambda \bar{\Sigma}^0 \pi^0$~\cite{BESIII:2024jgy}, several resonances $\Sigma^*$ are considered in the nominal fit according to the PDG~\cite{ParticleDataGroup:2024cfk}, but no new states have been confirmed.
 While in the analysis $\psi(3686)\to\Sigma^0\bar{\Sigma}^0\omega$~\cite{BESIII:2025gzs}, a hint of a resonance in the $\Sigma^0(\bar{\Sigma}^0)\omega$ invariant mass spectrum is observed, as shown in Fig.~\ref{fig:ssomega_m}.
 The fit to the invariant mass distribution yields a significance of $2.5\sigma$, with a measured mass and width of $(2058\pm15)~\mathrm{MeV}/c^2$ and $(65\pm18)~\mathrm{MeV}$, respectively.
 However, due to the limited statistics, the intermediate state is not analyzed through PWA method, and its quantum numbers cannot be determined.